starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 1. Block number is as expected - consecutive to the parent block.
 2. The parent block hash matches the current known tip.
 3. Transactions and events in the body must match the commitment in the header.
-4. State diff, applied to current state, is consistent with the new state root.
+4. State diff, applied to the current state, is consistent with the new state root.

 Note that this assumes blocks received are blocks that are agreed by the consensus, or the node has some way to validate that the block received is agreed by the consensus mechanism.